-EXPENDITURES: For years 2014 through 2015, the Company has budgeted $187.97 million to implement and effect residential and commercial/industrial cost-effective energy efficiency Measures and Conservation initiatives to achieve electricity Conservation objectives mutually agreed to by the Company and the Conservation Resource Advisory Group (CRAG).
+EXPENDITURES: For years 2016 through 2017, the Company has budgeted $196.44 million to implement and affect residential and commercial/industrial cost-effective energy efficiency Measures and Conservation initiatives to achieve electricity Conservation objectives mutually agreed to by the Company and the Conservation Resource Advisory Group (CRAG).

-In addition, during the years 2014 through 2015, the amount of $817,000 is budgeted for Schedule 150 Net Metering programs.
+In addition, during the years 2016 through 2017, the amount of $2.73 million is budgeted for Schedule 150 Net Metering, and Schedule 195 Electric Vehicle Charger Incentive programs.

 TERMINATION: Programs under this tariff will terminate